EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 the `--recovery-staging-path` option with the `barman recover` command.
 If you do neither of these things and attempt to recover a compressed backup then Barman will fail rather than try to guess a suitable location.

-The staging directory is only removed on successful completion of the recovery.
-This allows subsequent recovery attempts to avoid transferring any compressed files which have previously been transferred.
-Should you ever wish to remove the staging directory manually then the naming scheme
-is: `${recovery_staging_path}/barman-staging-${server_name}-${backup_id}`.

 ## `show-backup`